kalpana-devitpl/rabbitmq-admin/README.md

  - php artisan config:clear

 ## Start the local development server
-- php artisan serve
+- php artisan serve --port=8082

-- php artisan queue:work (run this command in new terminal of the project directory) You can now access the server at http://127.0.0.1:8000
+You can now access the server at http://127.0.0.1:8000. and open the postman and import the API collection from here

 ## Note: If you got the "Please provide a valid cache path" error then run the command on the terminal: rm -rf bootstrap/cache/config.php